SCOPE OF THIS CHAPTER

 A forced marriage is a marriage conducted without the full and valid consent of both parties and where duress is a factor.

 A clear distinction must be made between forced marriage and arranged marriage.
-In arranged marriages, the families of both spouses take a leading role in choosing the marriage partner, but the choice whether or not to accept the arrangements remains with the individual.
+In arranged marriages, the families of both spouses take a leading role in choosing the marriage partner, but the choice whether or not to accept the arrangement remains with each individual.
 Consent must be from both parties.

 The Anti-social Behaviour, Crime and Policing Act (2014) made it a criminal offence to force someone to marry.
 This includes: